Sntax/BakerHill/README.md

 Baker Hill Digital Agency Website
 =================================

-This repository contains all code for Bake Hill Digital Agency at www.bakerhilldigital.com
+This repository contains all code for the Baker Hill Digital website at www.bakerhilldigital.com

 Dependencies & Tech